-We have identified 3 new recommendation for the Council as a result of issues identified during the course of our audit.
+We have identified 6 new recommendation for the Council as a result of issues identified during the course of our audit.
 We have agreed our recommendations with management and we will report on progress on these recommendations during the course of the 2021/22 audit.
 The matters reported here are limited to those deficiencies that we have identified during the course of our audit and that we have concluded are of sufficient importance to merit being reported to you in accordance with auditing standards.

 Assessment Issue and risk Recommendations Gifts and hospitality A process should be established to complete this on an annual basis and it should be Low - Best There was no process for Gift and Hospitality Register to be monitored in reviewed by management practice 2021/22.
-Service Managers had been contacted for a response for 2021-22 Management response as as part of the audit.
+Service Managers had been contacted for a response for 2021-22 Management response as part of the audit.
 No issues were identified which required disclosing.
 Management to implement a methodology to allow capture of Gifts & Hospitality and for this to be reviewed annually.
-Low - Best Note 14 Nature and extent of risks arising from financial instruments Ensure all limits are consistent Practice included an amount for the operational boundary limit, however this did not tie into the treasury management strategy.
-Management response te into the treasing management strategy.
+Low - Best Note 14 Nature and extent of risks arising from financial instruments Ensure all limits are consistent Practice included an amount for the operational boundary limit, however this did not Management response tie into the treasury management strategy.
 Agreed, note to be updated.
-Medium We have noted the Council has long term assets under construction which We recommend assets under construction are reviewed for impairment on a regular basis run for a number of years.
-These are currently recorded at cost and will be Management response revalued when they come into use.
+Medium We have noted the Council has long term assets under construction which run for a number of years.
+These are currently recorded at cost and will be We recommend all non current assets are reviewed for impairment on a regular basis and documentation maintained to support this revalued when they come into use.
+Management has not assessed these assets for any potential impairment.
+Management response As well as assets under construction the Council should also review intangible assets and other land and buildings for potential impairment.
 Management to review all Assets Under Construction although it is noted that both 'a number of years' and 'regular basis's are equally undefined.
+Documentation should be provided for the audit process to demonstrate this review.
+Medium The Council were unaware of the need to send Analyse Local information for them to send through the current list of appeal's outstanding.
+Therefore the The Council should ensure the most recent information is received from Analyse Local so the correct provision can be calculated. provision was over calculated.
+Management response Agreed